wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-aadconnect-get-started-custom.md

 - **UserPrincipalName** - The attribute userPrincipalName is the attribute users will use when they login to Azure AD and Office 365.
 The domains used, also known as the UPN-suffix, should be verified in Azure AD before the users are synchronized.
 It is strongly recommended to keep the default attribute userPrincipalName.
 If this attribute is non-routable and cannot be verified then it is possible to select another attribute, for example email, as the attribute holding the login ID.
 This is known as **Alternate ID**.
 The Alternate ID attribute value must follow the RFC822 standard.
 An Alternate ID can be used with both password Single Sign-On (SSO) and federation SSO as the sign-in solution.

 >[AZURE.WARNING] Using an Alternate ID is not compatible with all Office 365 workloads.
-For more information, please refer to [Configuring Alternate Login ID](https://technet.microsoft.com/zh-cn/library/dn659436.aspx.).
+For more information, please refer to [Configuring Alternate Login <!-- deleted by customization ID](https://technet.microsoft.com/zh-cn/library/dn659436.aspx) --><!-- keep by customization: begin --> ID](https://technet.microsoft.com/zh-cn/library/dn659436.aspx.) <!-- keep by customization: end -->.